Witiko/doctoral-thesis/main.md

 ## Approximate Nearest-Neighbor Search in Vector Spaces
 \label{sec:approximate-nearest-neighbor-search-accuracy}

+Until we solve the mystery that is the human mind, the ranking criteria implemented by math information retrieval system will always be just an approximation of the relevance perceived by the user.
+Additionally, due to the amount of data and time constraints, even this formal ranking criterion is usually approximated.

+In this section, I will report the results of my experiments in making approximate math information retrieval more accurate:

+- In Section~\ref{sec:dense-retrieval-in-inverted-indices-accuracy}, I will
+  show that dense retrieval can be approximated with almost no loss in accuracy.

+- In Section~\ref{label:sparse-retrieval-in-inverted-indices-and-vector-databases-accuracy},
+  I will show that sparse retrieval can be approximated in a way that increases both speed and accuracy.

 ### Dense Retrieval in Inverted Indices
+\ref{label:dense-retrieval-in-inverted-indices-accuracy}

 ### Sparse Retrieval in Inverted Indices and Vector Databases
+\ref{label:sparse-retrieval-in-inverted-indices-and-vector-databases-accuracy}

 # Speed {#speed}
 The accuracy as well as the availability of more advanced features in a math